EternityForest/standards/drafts/power_delivery.md

 No semi-exposed conductor(such as can be found on the charger end of xt60 connectors) should have more than 24v.

 No fully exposed connector(Such as can be found on 9v batteries and the like, and on bannana plugs in some cases) should carry more than 15v.

+Devices should be designed so as not to be damaged by sustained undervoltage or undercurrent at any level, and should tolerate extremely slow risetimes when turning on power.

 Connectors:
 -----------